-From the carton, remove the rear rail pieces and the following hardware:
+- From the carton, remove the rear rail and the following hardware:

-6 square head bolts (5/16-18 x 3/4 in.)
-6 hex nuts (5/16-18) 6 flat washers (5/16 in.)
-Rear rail connector Right and left end caps for rear rail 2 screws (#8-32 x 1/2 in.) for end caps
+- 5 square head bolts (5/16-18 x 3/4 in.)

+- 5 hex nuts (5/16-18)

+- 5 flat washers (5/16 in.)

+- Right and left end caps for rear rail

+- 2 screws (#8-32 x 1/2 in.) for end caps

-Note: Remaining hardware from this hardware bag is used for installing the front rail and end caps.
+Note: Remaining hardware from this hardware bag is used for installing the front rail, MDF table extension, and end caps.

-- At the back of the table, put the square head bolts in the holes in the edge of the saw table and the outer holes in each extension table so the bolt heads extend outward 1/2 in. - Under the table, loosely attach the flat washers and hex nuts onto bolts.
+- At the back of the table, put the square head bolts in the holes in the edge of the table and cast iron extension so the bolt heads extend outward 1/2 in. - Under the table, loosely attach the flat washers and hex nuts onto bolts.
 Slide the slot on the rear rail over the bolts.
-Adjust each bolt to fit the rail closely to the table. - Position right rail so that the right hand edge extends 2-1/2 inches beyond the table extensions. - Push the right rail against table and tighten each hex nut with a 12 mm wrench.
-If the rail does not slide easily over the bolts, re-align the table extensions.
+Adjust each bolt to fit the rail closely to the table. - Position rail so that the left hand edge extends 5 in. beyond the table extension. - Push the rail against table and tighten each hex nut with a 12 mm wrench.
+If the rail jams or does not slide easily over the bolts, re-align the table extension.